Click here for a quick overview of Polaris.

 - The Iceberg REST servicepolaris-service-common

-- The main components of the Polaris serverpolaris-quarkus-service
+- The main components of the Polaris serverpolaris-runtime-service

-- The Quarkus-specific components of the Polaris serverpolaris-quarkus-defaults
+- The runtime components of the Polaris serverpolaris-runtime-defaults

-- The Eclipselink implementation of the MetaStoreManager interfaceApache Polaris is built using Gradle with Java 21+ and Docker 27+.
+- The JDBC implementation of BasePersistence to be used via AtomicMetaStoreManagerApache Polaris is built using Gradle with Java 21+ and Docker 27+.

 ./gradlew build